 - Singing has helped me relearn coordination in my speech and thought patterns.
 Apart from the physical improvement, my sense of importance in myself and as a member cannot be measured.

-The full text, in .pdf form, of Rosalynd Smith's article setting out her important clarifications about the roles of "amateur" choristers and "professional" musicians can be found here.
+Rosalynd Smith's article setting out her important clarifications about the roles of "amateur" choristers and "professional" musicians can be found in pdf form by clicking here.